roger21/image-zoom/README.md

 ## Features
 This script currently has two zoom features:
 * **Max the image size** to the size of the web page window by pressing **right mouse button and left mouse button on an image** (one after the other), pressing right mouse button and left mouse button again restores the original size of the image in the web page.
-* **Incrementally zoom or unzoom an image** by pressing and holding **left mouse button on an image and then moving the mouse wheel up or down** to unzoom or zoom the image, pressing right mouse button and left mouse button after an incremental zoom restores the original size of the image in the web page.
+* **Incrementally zoom or unzoom an image** by pressing and holding **right mouse button on an image and then moving the mouse wheel up or down** to unzoom or zoom the image, pressing right mouse button and left mouse button after an incremental zoom restores the original size of the image in the web page.

 You might try the script on the following image: